 - Enjoys a working knowledge of the blogging ecosystem relevant to the company’s field.

-- Displays ability to effectively communicate information and ideas in written and video format.
+- Displays ability to effectively communicate information and ideas in written, audio and video format.

 - Exceeds at building and maintaining sales relationships, online and off.